-Peer ID:

-In Main mode (i.e. when Aggressive mode is "Off") this must be the IP address of the peer.
+Peer ID: In Main mode (i.e. when Aggressive mode is "Off") this must be the IP address of the peer.
 When Aggressive mode is "On", this parameter is a string of up to 20 characters that is used in to identify the remote system and should contain the same text as the Our ID parameter in the corresponding remote unit's Eroute configuration.

-Our ID:

-When Aggressive mode is "On", this parameter is a string of up to 20 characters sent to the remote system to identify the initiator.
-The variable %s can be used in this field, this will send the unit serial number and may be prefixed with SN for example.
-When certificates are used this field should contain the "Altname" field in a valid certificate held on the unit.
+Our ID: When Aggressive mode is "On", this parameter is a string of up to 20 characters sent to the remote system to identify the initiator.
+When certificates are used this field should contain, the "Altname" field in a valid certificate held on the unit.